 Alternative Heat Sources

--Gas/Propane: Gas and propane’s major characteristic are the element of convenience.
+-Gas/Propane: Gas and propane’s major characteristics are the element of convenience.
 Smoking with gas is preferred because of accessibility and ease.
 An effective method of smoking that is also very mobile; gas as your heat sources allows travel with ease.
 Gas produces a clean heat, less characteristic of the sometimes-overpowering smoky flavor found with other heat sources.
-See the best gas and propane smokers.

 Bradley 4 Rack Digital Smoker